justinethier/husk-scheme/README.markdown

 The `examples` directory contains example scheme programs.

-Patches are welcome; please send via pull request on github.
+Patches are welcome!
+Please send them via a pull request on github.
+Also, when making code changes please try to add at least one test case for your change, and ensure that the change does not break any existing unit tests.

 License
 -------